sparksuite/react-accessible-dropdown-menu-hook/website/docs/getting-started/using.md

 title: Using
 ---

-To use the Hook, first call it, telling it how many items your menu will have along with a valid HTMLElement subtype:
+To use the Hook, first call it, telling it how many items your menu will have:

 ```jsx
 const { buttonProps, itemProps, isOpen } = useDropdownMenu(numberOfItems);